Secondary Education (Bachelor of Science in Education, B.S.E.)

 Admission Requirements

-• ACT composite score of 20 or higher or successful completion of the Missouri General Education Assessment (MoGEA)
+• ACT composite score of 17 or higher

 • Overall GPA of 2.50